 - Though cybersecurity is the number one priority for IT Leaders, risks are underestimated.
-For example, only 8% consider their district to be at high risk for a ransomware attack.
+For example, only eight percent consider their district to be at high risk for a ransomware attack.
 Yet we know districts are a prime target for cyber criminals according to CISA.

-- With 84% of districts implementing 1:1 strategies with school-owned devices, BYOD initiatives have largely been abandoned.
+- With 84 percent of districts implementing 1:1 strategies with school-owned devices, BYOD initiatives have largely been abandoned.
 And 1:1 strategies are happening at all grade levels, including at the elementary level.